Gearing up for a trip? Obsessing over your packing list? I’ve been there.

 Black Tea – I quit coffee over 2 years ago but still drink black tea.
 My favorites include Puerh, Earl Grey, and Ceylon.
 I pack pretty light in most cases however my tea selection is not light.
 Sue me.
 Now if only I could find a travel sized french press!?

 Maca – The root of a Peruivan plant.
 Tastes mild and little nutty.
-Great for many things – Anemia, sexual health, fatigue, balancing hormones, etc. I use it to help my adrenals recover from excess caffeine and the stresses of a fast paced life.
+Great for many things – Anemia, well-being in the body, fatigue, balancing hormonal, etc. I use it to help my adrenals recover from excess caffeine and the stresses of a fast paced life.

 Creatine – Pound for pound the best supplement you can find.
 Great for building muscle and improving brain function.
 Always consume extra water when consuming Creatine and take it in cycles.